 What is your diagnosis?

 Embryonal rhabdomyosarcoma is a primitive soft tissue sarcoma with small blue cells resembling embryonic skeletal muscle.
-It is the most common rhabdomyosarcoma (RMS) subtype (65% of RMS cases), and usually occurs in children ages 3-10 years in the head and neck (nasal and oral cavities, orbit, ear), prostate or paratesticular regions.
-Subtypes include embryonal-NOS, anaplastic, botryoid and spindle cell.
+It is the most common rhabdomyosarcoma (RMS) subtype (65% of RMS cases), and usually occurs in children ages 3-10 years in the head and neck (sinonasal tract, oral cavities, orbit, ear, periorbital region and pharynx), prostate or paratesticular regions.
+Subtypes include embryonal-NOS, anaplastic and botryoid.
 Embryonal-NOS is the most common subtype (75%), usually affecting boys.
 It peaks at ages 0-4 years (US National Cancer Institute).

 The tumor consists of dense zones of undifferentiated, differentiating and well differentiated cells.
-A cambium layer (cells immediately beneath the epithelium) is present.
+A cambium layer (cells immediately beneath the epithelium) ) may be present especially in the botryoid variant.
 Undifferentiated cells are blue cells with minimal wispy cytoplasm but no skeletal differentiation, and central nuclei.
 Differentiating cells have moderate amphophilic or eosinophilic cytoplasm, often fibrillar.
-They may have a tadpole shape, often with nuclei arranged in tandem.
-Well differentiated cells have cytoplasmic cross-striations.
+They may have a tadpole shape, often with nuclei arranged in tandem (so called strap cells).
+Some differentiated cells may have cytoplasmic cross-striations.

 Tumors cells, as in this case, are immunoreactive for actin, desmin, myogenin and myoD1.
-There may occasionally be immunoreactivity for S100 and CAM5.2.
+There may occasionally show aberrant immunoreactivity for S100 and CAM5.2.
 The differential diagnosis consists of other small blue cell tumors, such as lymphoma and neuroblastoma.
 All children with rhabdomyosarcoma require multimodality therapy with systemic chemotherapy and either surgery or radiation therapy.
-Overall 5 year surival is over 80%, although it is much less for those with metastatic disease (eMedicine).
+Overall 5 year survival is over 80%, although it is much less for those with metastatic disease (eMedicine).